NadavT/image_to_cad/README.md

-# Photo to cad
+# Image to cad

 ## Goals

-Scripts to convert a photo to format a cad could use.
+Scripts to convert a given image to format a cad could use.

 ## Resources